ibm-cloud-docs/containers/storage-file-vpc-apps.md

 # Adding {{site.data.keyword.filestorage_vpc_short}} to apps
 {: #storage-file-vpc-apps}

-{{site.data.keyword.containerlong}} provides pre-defined storage classes that you can use to provision {{site.data.keyword.filestorage_vpc_short}}.
+{{site.data.keyword.containerlong_notm}} provides pre-defined storage classes that you can use to provision {{site.data.keyword.filestorage_vpc_short}}.
 Each storage class specifies the type of {{site.data.keyword.filestorage_vpc_short}} that you provision, including available size, IOPS, file system, and the retention policy.
 You can also create your own storage classes depending on your use case.
 {: shortdesc}

-The {{site.data.keyword.filestorage_vpc_short}} cluster add-on is available in Beta.
-{: beta}

-The following limitations apply to the add-on beta.
+The following limitations apply to the add-on.

 - If your cluster and VPC are in separate resource groups, then before you can provision file shares, you must create your own storage class and provide your VPC resource group ID under the `resourceGroup` section along with the `kube-<clusterID>` security group ID under `securityGroupIDs` section.
 To retrieve security group ID do the following.
 For more information, see [Creating your own storage class](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-custom-sc).
 - New security group rules were introduced in cluster versions 1.25 and later.
 These rule changes mean that you must sync your security groups before you can use {{site.data.keyword.filestorage_vpc_short}}.
 For more information, see [Adding {{site.data.keyword.filestorage_vpc_short}} to apps](/docs/containers?topic=containers-storage-file-vpc-apps).